Research web page of Philipp Geiger

 3. Coordinating users of shared facilities via data-driven predictive assistants and game theory.
 (2019).
 UAI.
 [Slides.]

-Further links: my profiles on Google Scholar, GitHub.
+Further links: my profiles on Google Scholar, DBLP, OpenReview, GitHub.

 News